flyark/AFM-LIS-from-ColabFold-PAE-plot/README.md

    ```shell
    cd local_interaction_score
    ```
-3. Install the required dependencies ideally certain environment (conda or python).
+3. Install the required dependencies (OpenCV, NumPy, pandas, Pillow) ideally in certain environment (conda or python).

 4. Execute the script with the desired input folder and output Excel file: